 Failure to do so could result in electrical shock or personal injury.

 To change the refrigerator light:

 - 1. Disconnect refrigerator from power supply. - 2.
-Reach behind Control Panel to remove bulbs. - 3.
-Remove bulb and replace with a 40-watt appliance bulb. - 4.
+Reach behind the Control Panel to remove bulb. - 3.
+Replace with a 40-watt appliance bulb. - 4.
 Reconnect refrigerator to power supply.